 International driving licence

 When you are in possession of a Dutch or EU driving licence, you are also able to purchase an international driving licence.
-You can buy an international driving licence booklet at one of their offices.
-They make an official booklet with information and a stamp.
-It is valid for one year (subject to a fee).
+You can buy an international driving licence booklet from the ANWB (website in Dutch).
+They make an official booklet with your personal information and a stamp.
+It is valid for one or three years (subject to a fee).
 Please note that for specific countries the international driving licence is not enough and additional documents may be required.
 Before travelling outside of the EU, it is good to check if you need an international driving licence or other paperwork in order to legally drive.

 IN Amsterdam Partners

 See a full list of IN Amsterdam partners, including driving schools in Amsterdam.